ConduitIO/conduit/docs/writing-a-connector-best-practices.md

    Source and destination connectors may have specific requirements (some of them are outlined in later sections).
-When researching, attention should be paid if those requirements can be met.
+When researching, attention should be paid if those requirements can be fulfilled.

 ## Development